-- ❖ PLEASE DRIVE VERY SLOWLY THROUGH THE PARKING LOT and park only in designated spaces. - ❖ PLEASE DO NOT PARK ON THE SIDEWALK OR IN THE DRIVEWAY. - ❖ Children must be accompanied to and picked up from their designated location. - ❖ Do not leave vehicles idling and or children unattended. - Never arrive at school/leave school without having your child properly fastened into seat belts or child restraints. - ❖ In order to keep the building secure, the entry door is locked.
+- PLEASE DRIVE VERY SLOWLY THROUGH THE PARKING LOT and park only in designated spaces. - ✤ PLEASE DO NOT PARK ON THE SIDEWALK OR IN THE DRIVEWAY. - Children must be accompanied to and picked up from their designated location. - Do not leave vehicles idling and or children unattended. - Never arrive at school/leave school without having your child properly fastened into seat belts or child restraints. - In order to keep the building secure, the entry door is locked.
 Family members who need to enter the building may ring the bell for entry.
-Administrative staff or a teacher will unlock the door. - ❖ Visitors will also gain entry by ringing the bell.
-All visitors must report to the office, have their temperature checked, sign in and out, wear a visitor badge, and a face mask.

-Anyone (including parents) who stays longer than 10 minutes must sign in and out and wear a visitor badge.
+Administrative staff or an educator will unlock the door. - Visitors will also gain entry by ringing the bell.
+All visitors must report to the office, sign in and out, and wear a visitor badge.
+At times, all family members, staff, children over two and visitors may be required to wear a face mask. - Anyone (including parents/caregivers) who stays longer than 10 minutes must sign in and out and wear a visitor badge.